 Some degree and certificate programs have courses you must take in order to become eligible for admission to the program.
-If you are an independent undergraduate student planning on eventually pursuing a degree or a certificate. you may wish to use your independent studiest to complete courses that will help you fulfill the requirements of your intended future program.
+If you are an undergraduate independent student planning on eventually pursuing a degree or a certificate, you may wish to use your independent studies to complete courses that will help you fulfill the requirements of your intended future program.

 Most BA programs and Arts-focused Certificates offered by the Faculty of Arts and Science have no specific program prerequisites.
 You are encouraged to take courses that will broaden your academic background or fit with your specific interests.
 (Have a look at elective groups, which focus on specific themes.)

 Some programs do have prerequisites, as follows (3 denotes a three-credit course and 6 denotes a six-credit course):